steve-anunknown/Just-AI/README.md

 ## Summary

-The goal is to use artificial intelligence so as to make tedious and time consuming tasks easier and faster for lawyers and judges.
+The goal is to use artificial intelligence so as to make tedious and time consuming legal tasks easier and faster for lawyers and judges.
 Ideally, Just-AI will be able to categorise law cases based on their characteristics and intrinsic details, allowing lawyers and judges to treat them, when possible, in "bulk", instead of devoting extreme amounts of time to discrete cases that share a lot of similarities.